Karis-T/LS180/lesson_1/sql_book/2_1st_database_data.md

 - or be the result of an aggregate function
 - or the `GROUP BY` clause must be based on the primary key
 - this is to ensure that theres a single value for every column in the result
+- while `GROUP BY` must specify all columns when using an aggregate function like `COUNT` we can ignore this rule when using `GROUP BY` with the tables primary key